neuropoly/multiclass-segmentation/README.md

 # About

-This repo contains a pipeline to train networks for automatic multiclass segmentation of MRIs (Nifti files).
+This repo contains a pipeline to train networks for automatic multiclass segmentation of MRIs (NifTi files).
 It is intended to segment homogeneous databases from a small amount of manual examples.
 In a typical scenario, the user segments manually 5 to 10 percents of his images, trains the network on these examples, and then uses the network to segment the remaining images.

 # Requirements